FNGgames/SpineStateMachine/README.md

 # SpineStateMachine
-A csharp state machine for animation code in Spine and Unity
+A state machine for running animation code in Spine and Unity